Rahulatwork/throwaway-01/README.md

 did it Locally

-i got option to sync and i clicked on sync and changes were updated
+i got option to sync and i clicked on sync  changes were updated